Skip to content

 Quick decision

-• Financial entity that would otherwise be a NIS2 essential or important entity under national transposition → DORA Article 1(2) is structured to operate as a sector-specific Union legal act for the purposes of NIS2 Article 4.
+• Financial entity that would otherwise be a NIS2 essential or important entity under national transposition → Under DORA Article 1(2), DORA is considered a sector-specific Union legal act for the purposes of NIS2 Article 4.
 DORA's specialised provisions apply on the matters DORA covers; NIS2 obligations remain relevant where DORA does not cover the matter.
 Read DORA first.

 • Essential or important entity outside the financial sector → NIS2 only.
 Read NIS2 scope and applicability first.